tobiasfamos/graph-based-pattern-recognition/Exercise_1/theory.md

 (Might have missed one or two, but I think this is all of them)

 It should be 11 in total.

+### 4. Determine whether the three unlabeled graphs g1, g2 and g3 given in the figure above are isomorphic.
+Formally, for any isomorphic graph pair gi, gj explicitly determine the isomorphism f : Vi → Vj .

+At a glance, it seems that all nodes of these graphs have the same degree.

+v1 neighbors: v2, v5, v5
+w1 neighbors: w2, w3, w4
+x1 neighbors: x4, x5, x6

+v2 neighbors: v1, v6, v3
+w2 neighbors: w1, w3, w5
+x2 neighbors: x4, x5, x6

+v3 neighbors: v2, v4, v5
+w3 neighbors: w1, w2, w6
+x3 neighbors: x4, x5, x6

+v4 neighbors: v1, v3, v5
+w4 neighbors: w1, w5, w6
+x4 neighbors: x1, x2, x3

+v5 neighbors: v1, v3, v6
+w5 neighbors: w2, w4, w6
+x5 neighbors: x1, x2, x3

+v6 neighbors: v2, v4, v5
+w6 neighbors: w3, w4, w5
+x6 neighbors: x1, x2, x3

+* f(v1) = w1
+* f(v2) = w3
+* f(v4) = w4
+* f(v5) = w4
+* f(v6) = w6
+* f(v3) = w2
+##### -> g1 and g2 are ismorphic.

+##### For g3 this is not the case, as it is a bipartite graph.
+Going by the explicit ismorphism, we can already see that it will not work.
+If f(v1) -> x1, then f(v2) -> x4, f(v4) -> x6, and f(v5) -> x5.
+f(v3) -> x3.
+f(v6) -> x6.

+Neighbors of v2 are v4, v5, v6  .
+The neighbors of f(v2)=x4 are x1, x2, x3.
+x1 does not correspond to v4, v5 or v6, so the isomorphism is not correct.

+### 5. Compute the association graph on the following two labeled graphs and find the maximum clique in it (different shades of gray represent different node labels).